jnoortheen/mobile-catalog/README.md

 AngularJS Single Page App to store and retrieve Mobile Catalogue Information.
 Flask is used to provide Back-end support for app with JSON endpoins.
 Users can create accounts using their Google accounts (Uses OAuth2 User Authentication).

-## stacks
+## Tech Stack

 1. Python
-2. Flask
+1. Flask
-5. AngularJS
+1. AngularJS
-6. Bootstrap3
+1. Bootstrap3
-3. SQLAlchemy
+1. SQLAlchemy

 ## How To Run